 The Alien nicknamed "The Devil" was a lone Alien who massacred a crew of a cargo ship.
 The ship crashed on a jungle planet and the Alien started to terrorize and kill the inhabitant of a colony over nine months.
 During that time, he had reached legendary status and the inhabitants started to make live sacrifices for him.
 He was finally killed by Ann McKay, a stranded survivor who is blinded for life during the fight with the Alien.
 Heavily influenced by Alien 3, this story is from Aliens: Sacrifice, which is included in the Aliens Omnibus: Volume Three.

 The Dark One was an Alien who terrorized people from the town of Emerson who originated from a crashed spaceship USS Emerson.
 He killed more than 20 people during a week and reached legendary status among the highly religious population of the town.
-He survived several attacks until finally being killed by a Pulse Rifle by Sergeant Rachel.
+He survived several attacks until finally being killed by Sergeant Rachel using a Pulse Rifle.
 The Dark One was included in the Aliens: Alchemy comic released in 1997, which was later released in Aliens Omnibus: Volume Five.

 The Earthbound Alien was an Alien originating from an ancient Alien Temple.
 He was one of the fastest Aliens ever, reaching ridiculous speeds when running and jumping.
 After waking from hibernation (and possibly being centuries old) he went on a killing spree taking him through the freighter USS Ferarco and the Gateway station.
 During his quest, he killed 2 Predators and dozens of colonial marines.
 He also liberated a captive hive.
 He is one of the few Aliens who reaches Earth, taking an escape capsule from the Gateway station.
 His final fate is unknown.
 The Earthbound Alien was featured as a playable character in the Aliens vs. Predator video game, released in 1999.